Library Renovation

 These plans are now ready for community input, construction drawings, and construction.

-Jayson Architecture's proposal the existing Downtown Library includes new plumbing, electrical, HVAC, shelving, carpeting, lighting, and elevators.
+Jayson Architecture's proposal the existing Downtown Library includes a complete new layout, new plumbing, electrical, HVAC, bathrooms, roof, carpeting, lighting, elevators and much more.

 The design shifts the main entrance to face the courtyard of City Hall.